Multi-Hyphenate | Lover of Dogs, Movie Musicals, Felt Tip Pens & Studying Languages | CJ 씨제이

 "I have learned that I have to keep on dreaming...
 I want to show that you can have fun and have purpose, be respectful and speak your mind.
 You can be both elegant and a provocateur.
 You can be curvy and still be a fashion icon.
 I wish this freedom for every person.” - Beyoncé.
 Harper's Bazaar, 2021.

-Courtney Jamison (CJ) is an LA-based multi-hyphenate artist born and raised in Richmond, VA.
+Courtney Jamison (CJ) is a multi-hyphenate artist born and raised in Richmond, VA.

 As a young girl, she'd take over the family living room and perform her after dinner Lena Horne-Inspired-Cabaret: "Dinner's with Coco," where special guests included her older brother/fellow writer (Jai), Mom (Birdie), Dad (Calvin), and whoever else was visiting that night.